saprecar/Porticus-Support/USER_AGREEMENT.md

 - Screenshots or logs if available
 - Your contact information for follow-up

 **Late notice constitutes a waiver** of your right to seek remedies for that specific issue.
-Contact: support@porticus.app
+Contact: getspacecar@gmail.com

 ---